andlessa/MonoXSMS/README.md

   5. Plot the results using [./notebooks/plotValidation-Axial.ipynb](./notebooks/plotValidation-Axial.ipynb)

-### Validation Results

-  Note that the limits provide by CMS include a combination of the Mono-V and MonoJet signal regions, while the results computed here only include the MonoJet SRs.
-Furthermore for the spin-1 (axial and vector) models, CMS computes the events at NLO, so a small k-factor has to be applied.
-The k-factor depends on the model point, but we apply a flat value for all points.

 [^1]: In recent python versions the installation of LHAPDF6 through MadGraph might fail, because it uses an old LHAPDF version.
 In order to install it,